Night of Champions (2012): Preliminary matches

-The event opened with The Miz defending the Intercontinental Championship against Rey Mysterio, Cody Rhodes and Sin Cara in a fatal four-way match.
+The event opened with The Miz defending the Intercontinental Championship against Cody Rhodes, Rey Mysterio, and Sin Cara in a fatal four-way match.
 In the end, Sin Cara placed a mask on Miz's head.
-Rhodes performed the Cross Rhodes on Cara, but The Miz, despite being blinded by the mask, performed the Skull-Crushing Finale on Rhodes to retain the title.
+Rhodes performed the Cross Rhodes on Sin Cara, but Miz, despite being blinded by the mask, performed the Skull-Crushing Finale on Rhodes to retain the title.

-Next, Kofi Kingston and R-Truth defended the Tag Team Championship against Daniel Bryan and Kane (later known as Team Hell No).
+Next, Kofi Kingston and R-Truth defended the WWE Tag Team Championship against Kane and Daniel Bryan (later known as Team Hell No).
 The match ended when Bryan pushed Kane off the top rope, causing him to fall onto Kingston into a successful pinfall.
-In result, Bryan and Kane won the title.
+As a result, Kane and Bryan won the titles.
+After the match, Kane and Bryan argue that they are the tag team champions.

 After that, Antonio Cesaro defended the United States Championship against Zack Ryder.
 Cesaro executed a Neutralizer on Ryder to retain the title.

 In the fourth match, Randy Orton wrestled Dolph Ziggler.
 Orton executed an elevated DDT off the barricade on Ziggler and attempted to pin Ziggler in the ring, but Ziggler placed his foot on the bottom rope, voiding the pinfall.
 In the end, Orton attempted an RKO, but Ziggler countered the move into a sleeper hold, which Orton escaped.
 Orton performed an RKO on a leaping Ziggler for the win.

-Next, Layla defended the Divas Championship against Eve.
+Next, Layla defended the Divas Championship against Eve Torres.
 After Kaitlyn was attacked, SmackDown general manager Booker T scheduled Layla to defend against Eve.
 Eve executed the Heart Breaker on Layla to win the title for a record third time.

 After that, Sheamus defended the World Heavyweight Championship against Alberto Del Rio.
 Before the match, Booker T relinquished his ban of the Brogue Kick.
 In the end, Del Rio missed a step-up enziguri on Sheamus, who was in the corner.
 Sheamus executed a Brogue Kick on Del Rio to retain the title.